Train for a Career as a Pharmacy Technician

-The externship program offers the chance to for students to gain experience in pharmacy tech that will make them more employable.
-Students will complete their externship before they graduate—smoothing the transition from classroom to workplace and helping to cement the skills they're learning in the training program with hands-on experience.
+The externship program offers the chance for learners to gain experience in pharmacy tech that will make them more employable.
+Learners will complete their externship before they finish—smoothing the transition from classroom to workplace and helping to cement the skills they're learning in the training program with hands-on experience.

 Want more details about exactly what's included in the program?
 Download the brochure to learn more or review the learning objectives for each module.

 Pharmacy Technician: Is it Right for You?

 You can be trained and working as a pharmacy technician in just a few months.
 With the aging population growing, the demand for prescriptions—and the need for pharmacy technicians—is going up, so this is a great career choice.
 Learn more about becoming a pharmacy technician by watching this video.

 Pharmacy Technician (ASHP/ACPE) Online Course Pricing

 How much does the Pharmacy Technician (ASHP/ACPE) course cost?

 Everything you need to succeed is included in one, low payment of

 This fee entitles you to an initial 12 months of access to the Pharmacy Technician (ASHP/ACPE) course.
 The program is designed to be completed in 4 months of full-time study, and we provide you 12 months of access to ensure you have the time you need.

 Yes, Career Step is committed to providing you with an affordable training experience.
 To provide flexibility, several payment options are available.